 Instead of staining the entire piece, I left some of the wood raw, and stained wood in other places.
 I wanted it to still look worn, not like someone had just added a fresh coat of stain.
 The chipped white paint added to the patina, so I was glad I left it as is.
 I did stain all the new wood completely.

-After a 24-hour drying period, I used my sander with 220 grit sandpaper and lightly distressed the piece, concentrating more on the edges where it would have naturally worn.
-I distressed the new wood a bit more heavily.
+After a 24-hour drying period, I used my orbital sander with 220 grit sandpaper and lightly distressed the piece, concentrating more on the edges where it would have naturally worn.

 I finished distressing then cleaned the sanding dust off and applied a thin coat of wax to protect the finish.
-I then made a trip to Hobby Lobby to purchase the hardware (here).
+The hardware was purchased from Hobby Lobby.
 I wanted hardware that had an antique look, not new.

 I am so glad I decided to keep the original patina for this piece.
 She found her new home in a cabin located in North Georgia and I was super happy about that!